JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 * PCs who know what Fenwick's red alchemy book look like and specifically look for it can find it in one Dungeon Cycle.

 ## Willowby Hall Roof
-* Those who suffer STR damage or do something to lose their footing must Save DEX or begin to slide off the roof, taking 1d12 STR damage from the 30' fall.
+* Those who suffer STR damage or do something to lose their footing must Save AGL or begin to slide off the roof, taking 1d12 STR damage from the 30' fall.

 ### West Roof Stairs
 * As written.